michelelissoni/QClassiPy/docs/get_started.md

 22. A `Tile bounds` layer will appear in the Layers panel, containing a red frame delimiting the raster bounds.
 This will result in the tiles covering the whole raster.
 If you want only a smaller region, you can modify the bounds.
 The `Bounds` allows you to select a region from pixel positions or geographic/projected coordinates.
 However, the easiest way is to select the `Tile bounds` layer.
 Toggle Editing <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/toggle_editing.png" height="40"> and use the Vertex Tool <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/vertex_tool.png" height="40"> to modify the polygon.
 Once it encompasses only the region you want, Save Edits <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/save_edits.png" height="40">.

+   > The tile list file is a CSV with 6 columns: 'filename' (the map raster path), 'y', 'x' (the row and column of the tile's top-left corner), 'height', 'width' (the tile's height and width in pixels), 'priority' (set to 1 if the tile is Incomplete, to 0 if Complete).
+If you want a more sparse distribution of the tiles, you can create a custom CSV that serves your needs.

-23. Uncheck `Mask path`.
+24. Uncheck `Mask path`.
 Choose the path of your tile list in `Tile list path`.

-24. Under `Tile size` you can change the size of the tiles, as well as their overlap.
+25. Under `Tile size` you can change the size of the tiles, as well as their overlap.
 You can shrink the tiles as much as you want, but be careful about enlarging them: past a few hundred pixels, the size of the `polyimage` layer becomes too large for your system to handle.
 If you have found that at 224 x 224 QClassiPy was already very slow, you can shrink the tiles to speed it up.

-25. Click SAVE.
+26. Click SAVE.
 The tiles will be saved.
 If you switch back to `Draw mask` and open the list, you will see that they are located only in the region you chose.

 <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/bounds_before.png" height="150">   <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/bounds_after.png" height="150">